Climate Jargon

 Ozone hole: Large area over Antarctica with much less ozone, so more ultraviolet from the Sun gets through

-Ozone layer: Layer of the stratosphere with ozone that absorbs most ultraviolet from the Sun
+Ozone layer: Air layer about 25 kilometers or 15 miles up, with slightly more ozone that absorbs most ultraviolet from the Sun

 Particulate matter (PM): Air particles like soot and dust

-Parts per million (ppm): Number of parts of a chemical found in one million (1,000,000) parts of something else
+Parts per million (ppm): Number of parts of something found in one million (1,000,000) parts of something else; 1 teaspoon of oil in a cube of water 5.6 feet on each side, is about 1 ppm

-Passive solar: Building with windows, walls, and floors that collect and store heat from the Sun in the winter, but not in the summer
+Passive solar: Building designed to collect and store heat from the Sun in the winter, but not in the summer

-Peak oil: When worldwide oil pumping starts dropping permanently
+Peak oil: When worldwide oil pumping starts dropping permanently; “we didn't leave the Stone Age because we ran out of rocks”

-Peatland: Wetland where dead plants build up over time and becomes a carbon sink
+Peatland: Wetland where dead plants build up over time, creating a carbon sink

 Per-capita emissions: Amount of greenhouse gases released per person in a country